Vitamin A: Medical uses

+In 2022, vitamin A was the 346th most commonly prescribed medication in the United States, with more than 50,000 prescriptions.

-Preventing and treating deficiency
+Preventing and treating vitamin A deficiency

 Recognition of its prevalence and consequences has led to governments and non-government organizations promoting vitamin A fortification of foods and creating programs that administer large bolus-size oral doses of vitamin A to young children every four to six months.
 In 2008, the World Health Organization estimated that vitamin A supplementation over a decade in 40 countries averted 1.25 million deaths due to vitamin A deficiency.
 A Cochrane review reported that vitamin A supplementation is associated with a clinically meaningful reduction in morbidity and mortality in children ages six month to five years of age.
-All-cause mortality was reduced by 14%, and incidences of diarrhea by 12%.
+All-cause mortality was reduced by 14%, and incidence of diarrhea by 12%.
 However, a Cochrane review by the same group concluded there was insufficient evidence to recommend blanket vitamin A supplementation for infants one to six months of age, as it did not reduce infant mortality or morbidity.

-Oral retinoic acid

-Orally consumed retinoic acid (RA), as all-trans-tretinoin or 13-cis-isotretinoin has been shown to improve facial skin health by switching on genes and differentiating keratinocytes (immature skin cells) into mature epidermal cells.
-RA reduces the size and secretion of the sebaceous glands, and by doing so reduces bacterial numbers in both the ducts and skin surface.
-It reduces inflammation via inhibition of chemotactic responses of monocytes and neutrophils.
-In the US, isotretinoin was released to the market in 1982 as a revolutionary treatment for severe and refractory acne vulgaris.
-It was shown that a dose of 0.5‑1.0 mg/kg body weight/day is enough to produce a reduction in sebum excretion by 90% within a month or two, but the recommended treatment duration is 4 to 6 months.
-Isotretinoin is a known teratogen, with an estimated 20‑35% risk of physical birth defects to infants that are exposed to isotretinoin in utero, including numerous congenital defects such as craniofacial defects, cardiovascular and neurological malformations or thymic disorders.
-Neurocognitive impairments in the absence of any physical defects has been established to be 30‑60%.
-For these reasons, physician- and patient-education programs were initiated, recommending that for women of child-bearing age, contraception be initiated a month before starting oral (or topical) isotretinoin, and continue for a month after treatment ended.